CenterForTheBuiltEnvironment/clima/README.md

 # Clima Tool

-The tool displays data contained in EPW files
+The tool displays data contained in EPW files.
+You can access the tool via [this link](https://clima-oiook3g2yq-uc.a.run.app/).
+Alternatively you can access the Beta version using [this link](https://clima-7sr4nnlw7a-uc.a.run.app)

 ## Getting Started